|A typical question: "What does the "a" behind the dB mean?"

 weighting typically also use a quasi-peak detector law rather than slow averaging.

 This also helps to quantify the audibility of bursty noise, ticks and pops that might go undetected with a slow RMS measurement.
 ITU-R 468 noise weighting with quasi- peak detection is widely used in Europe especially in telecommunications, and in broadcasting.
-Its advantages over A-weighting seem to be less well appreciated in the USA and in consumer electronics, where the use of A-weighting predominates, because A-weighting produces a 9 to 12 dB "better" specification.
+Its advantages over A-weighting seem to be less well appreciated in the USA and in consumer electronics, where the use of A-weighting predominates, because A-weighting produces a 9 to 12 dB "better = smaller value" specification.